JeremyGruszka/ECE382_Lab4/README.md

 ##Lab4

-Note - It says that I committed my main.asm at 1706 hours on Thursday.
-I actually committed before COB yesterday, I had just forgotten to update the header for this program so I went in and changed my header.
-That is why it says I committed my main.asm just now

 ####Objective

 Learn to interface C code, assembly code, and the MSP430 to create images and even games on the nokia display